Riley Greene Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to give up 111 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to rank 20th in baseball in home runs given up (113 total, 1.2 per game).

-- Lynch gets the start for the Royals, his ninth of the season.
-He is 2-4 with a 4.18 ERA and 31 strikeouts in 47 1/3 innings pitched.
+- Yarbrough makes the start for the Royals, his fifth of the season.
+He is 2-4 with a 5.29 ERA and 19 strikeouts in 32 1/3 innings pitched.

-- In his last time out on Friday, July 7, the left-hander tossed six innings against the Cleveland Guardians, giving up three earned runs while surrendering six hits.
+- The lefty's last appearance was on Sunday, July 9 against the Cleveland Guardians, when he threw six innings, surrendering one earned run while giving up six hits.

-- In eight games this season, the 26-year-old has an ERA of 4.18, with 5.9 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- The 31-year-old has a 5.29 ERA and 5.3 strikeouts per nine innings across 11 games this season, while giving up a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.